MrMarlonM/good-world-news/README.md

 *Solution:*
 The issue was traced to a custom allauth adapter that handled login redirects but did not include error handling for failed login attempts.
 To address this, the `authentication_failed` method was added to the custom adapter.
 This method now displays a clear error message using Django's messages framework, informing the user that their login credentials were invalid.

+- *Bug 8:*
+When a user attempted to register a new account but tried to enter an already used username or used a password that is not eligible and hit Submit, the form just reset without informing the user what went wrong.
+*Solution:*
+To solve this issue I needed to reinstall `django-allauth`.
+Afterwards I rebuild the Sign Up form from ground up again and made sure to not delete anything installed from allauth.
+Probably the problem came from cleaning up the code base and deleting parts of allauth in the process that where needed for handling messages and error signals.

 ### Unsolved Bugs
 - Images that are provided through Cloudinary are linked as http instead of https.
 This affects the performance of the website in Lighthouse.